sultanowskii/sos/design.md

 - `Coordinator` - Keeps track of workers and entities.
 Is responsible for all operations.
 - `DB` - Database where all information regarding buckets, objects, etc is stored.
 - `Storage` - A worker which _actually_ stores the objects.
 Doesn't make decisions on its own, it waits for commands from the Coordinator.

-## TBD

-1. I guess we should be replicating object over all workers
-2. Therefore, a distributed transaction is required here
-3. And there also should be a way to somehow add another worker / restore the failed one - which would require somehow copying all the objects from one of the healthy workers (so that they are all in the same state)
-4. Or maybe we should just have ONE storage worker for the sake of simplicity?